 While snow conditions are stable during the spring backcountry skiers still need to be aware of potential wet avalanches.
 If you need gear we’ve got you covered.
-Click here to check out our backcountry gear rentals and reserve your setup.
+Check out our backcountry gear rentals and reserve your setup.

 Memorial Day Weekend kicks off paddling season and there are lots of places to rent paddle boards and kayaks.
-Check out our blog post to get ideas on Best Places to Launch your SUP and Best SUP Day Trips.
-Paddle boarding is weather dependent so if it’s windy and cold I suggest waiting for a different weekend.
+Check out our blog post to get ideas on Best Places to Launch and Best Day Trips.
+Paddleboarding is weather dependent so if it’s windy and cold I suggest waiting for a different weekend.
 Please be safe, use good judgement, and wear a wetsuit and lifejacket if you go.
 You don’t want to fall in, the water temperature is 55 degrees.
 Read this if you don’t believe me.